realpython/members/README.md

 1. Users should be able to view lessons on the sidebar in the correct order
 1. Users should be able to see the current chapter and lesson highlighted on the sidebar
 1. Users should be able to view a breadcrumb-like navigation
+1. Users should be able to view messages within the lesson view

 **Admin**